Skip to content

 How does Google Gemini compare to other LLMs?

-With that said, on the various benchmarks, Gemini 2.5 Pro is currently second only to OpenAI's o4-mini (high), while Gemini 2.5 Flash is firmly in the top 10 and ahead of models like Claude 3.7 Sonnet and GPT-4.1.
-These leaderboards change rapidly, but as of May 2025, the Gemini 2.5 models are some of the best available.
-They're likely to remain competitive with the best equivalent models for at least the next few months.
+With that said, on the various benchmarks, Gemini 3 Pro is currently sitting on top of the Intelligence, Coding, and Agentic leaderboards.
+Gemini 2.5 Flash has slipped a bit as more flagship models have been released, but it's still level with models like Claude 4.5 Haiku and GPT-5.1.
+These leaderboards change rapidly, but as of November 2025, Google Gemini offers some of the best models available.
+They're almost guaranteed to remain competitive with the best equivalent models for at least the next few months.

 Despite a slow start, Google has got its AI mojo back.